 It is important that an application for a Parental Order is made so that you are recognised as the child's legal parents and have parental responsibility for your child.
 Parental responsibility means having all the rights, duties, powers, responsibilities which by law a parent has in order to make appropriate decisions in relation to the upbringing of a child, such as decisions in respect of education, medical treatment and religion.

-A Parental Order application can be made by two applicants who are married, civil partners or living as partners in an enduring family relationship.
-In a recent Court decision, a single parent was refused a Parental Order.
-The Court will then need to be satisfied with the following matters:
+A Parental Order application can be made by two applicants who are married, civil partners or living as partners in an enduring family relationship and single parents (provided they have contributed their own gametes) and: